 Food Guide – travel tips for Morocco

-Moroccan cuisine is definitely popular and you should experience it the authentic way.
+Moroccan cuisine is definitely popular and you should experience it in an authentic way.
 Meals include couscous with vegetables or meat, tagine (hot plate), salad, Moroccan soup, mint tea, bread, etc.

 Tap water is not safe to drink in Morocco.
 Use a water bottle with an in-filter to kill germs or buy packaged water during your stay in Morocco.
 Drink mint tea and/or soup when they are hot.